THE SUNDAY LEAGUE TEAM WHO HAVE BEEN

 Unfortunately, Soccer A.M.’s 'Sunday League Soccer' feature finished in 1999 when Steve & Jonty moved onto other things, and with Laurence Hughes moving to digital filming and production from S-VHS in the early-2000’s, the next step for Rovers videos was therefore the Internet and having clips shown on the club website on a regular basis.
 This was in the form of a Goal Of The Season Top 10, a Goal Of The Decade (1990’s) Top 20 and a Video Clip Of The Week which was changed after every match.
 These were all saved as wmv files and they ran from the server that hosted the actual website.
 In 2003, Hughes started producing DVD's of matches, and these proved to be very popular with opposing teams buying copies and Rovers players themselves snapping up regular highlights compilations that were produced after every 4-5 matches played.

 Once You Tube came along in the late-2000’s though, the club jumped on that bandwagon straight away to become the first real Sunday League ‘You Tube team’, with highlights of each match from the start of Season 2009-2010 being shown publicly with an ever-improving editing & production quality.
 Initially the highlights were of only 5-10 minutes duration due to You Tube restrictions, but now they are usually 30 minutes long and each match normally ends up with approximately 1,000 views.
+In September 2019 for a Home local derby against Edmonton Blades, professional commentary was added to the match highlights for the first time, courtesy of talkSPORT, BBC London & FA TV commentator Barry Swain.
+Barry has commentated on numerous Edmonton Rovers matches since then, but a regular sponsorship will be needed for the club to use his services for every match going forward.

 The next step for the club’s match filming history will probably be to live stream a game, although sponsorship will be needed to undertake that and any further ideas.